boston-startup-school/gitbs/README.md

 gitbs
 =====

-All the bs
+All the BS

 - List super
-- easily
+- foo
-- stuff
+- bar

 1. one more edit
 2. Another list item